marionettejs/backbone.marionette/docs/viewlifecycle.md

 #### View `render`

+This is the optimal event for handling child views.

 Triggered after the view has been rendered.
 You can implement this in your view to provide custom code for dealing with the view's `el` after it has been rendered.